na-na-hi/renget/archive/hostfreellamas.md

 b.
 Go to https://huggingface.co and choose a model, pick the ones with GPTQ suffix, they're meant to be run on full GPU with exllama.
 - ggml/gguf also works.
 Oobabooga already supports llama.cpp loader.
 It supports CPU/RAM inference with GPU offloading.
 The prompt processing mechanism is different than exllama, slower on new prompts, faster on cached prompts => ggml is better for self-service if you swipe/regenerate often.
+- (New) exl2 models can only be be loaded with exllamav2.
+These models have dynamic quants so you're no longer stuck with 4 bit GPTQ.
 - Model ranking: https://rentry.org/ayumi_erp_rating - automated rating, grain of salt needed.
 - This guy quantizes: https://huggingface.co/TheBloke
 - Run at least q5_k_m for the optimal quality tradeoff, if you can afford it.
 The quality bump from q4 is more than the perplexity difference suggests.
 Exllama2 now supports dynamic precision quants so this applies too.